 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Although Kuala Lumpur is usually the main destination which draws tourists from all over the globe to visit Malaysia.
-There are lots of other places for you to choose and spend your vacation here.
+Although Kuala Lumpur is usually the main destination that draws tourists from all over the globe to visit Malaysia.
+There are lots of other places for you to choose from and spend your vacation here.

 Coined as the ‘Amsterdam of the East’ it is based in the south of Malaysia and just over two hours from Singapore.

 It’s famous nowadays for its colourful rickshaws and this is definitely something which I would recommend you take a ride on.